13th B.G. Kumar Lecture Is India a Land of Opportunity? delivered by Professor Kunal Sen

 Professor Kunal Sen delivers the 13th B.G.
 Kumar Lecture on 'Is India the Land of Opportunity?' at the Center for Development Studies, Thiruvananthapuram, Kerala, India.
 The lecture begins at 15:30 (IST) or 12:00 (UTC+2).
-Virtual attendance is possible with this link.

 Professor Kunal Sen is the current Director of UNU-WIDER.
 His research is in the interface of international development and political economy.

 His principal areas of research have been on inclusive growth, political economy, and the analysis of poverty and social exclusion in developing countries.
 His research in each of these areas has been internationally recognized and has had a strong impact on both academic research and on policy.
 Professor Sen has previously served as Chair (President) of the British Association of South Asian Studies (BASAS), one of the world’s leading academic societies on South Asian studies.